DeInfernal/ComfyUIGridMaker/README.md

 4. Open the saved Stencil, and replace any values with Variables.
 What is a Variable?
 Variable is a piece of unique text, that can be automatically replaced.
 Look below for the example.
 5. After all values has been replaced by Variables, save the JSON file.
 Your stencil is ready.

 Here is an example of what you will find in a unmodified version of JSON, before you turn it into Stencil.
+(NOTICE: if you do have an API version, you wouldn't have things like "size", or "pos", or "color".
+If you do, then you saved the workflow in normal mode, not an API-mode.
+Go back to step 2 and save it as API.)
 ```json
   "20": {
     "inputs": {